Enalye/grimoire/docs/index.md

 You can also delete the task with the keyword **kill**.
 Also be aware that inside the scope of a task, the keyword **return** will behave the same as **kill**.

+There is also **killall** which simply kills all running tasks.

-Note: The main is a special case of a task.
+*Note: The main is a special case of a task.*

 * * *